Tony’s 1978 Laverda Jota 1000

 The kit offers lots of different advance curves, but switching between each one is a pain.
 The switch is buried on the underside of the ignition box, whose mounting point is pretty crowded with other components.
 Not a five-minute job!
 But WITT ignition is highly regarded in Laverda circles, well made, and very reliable.

 Tony had been having trouble with the bike dying after a few miles, and the alternator charge light hadn’t been working.
 The plugs were heavily sooted up too.
 With the new loom built, and high capacity battery leads, the bike started instantly, and the charge light went out even at tickover, indicating a strong charging system.
-Tony was very pleased and is writing about the rewire in the ILOC magazine.
+Tony was very pleased and wrote about the rewire in the ILOC magazine in Spring 2019: